bcf3ah/Parse-Server-Android-Boilerplate/README.md

 2. Create a new class that extends Application to initialize your Parse Server connection.
 For this, you'll need your app id, client/master key, and server url + "/", all of which you can get by connecting to your EC2 instance via SSH (I used Putty on Windows).

-3. In your AndroidManifest.xml file, make sure you include android:name=".App" under <application>, NOT <activity>
+3. In your AndroidManifest.xml file, make sure you include android:name=".App" under application, NOT activity

 4. Check out [this link](http://docs.parseplatform.org/android/guide/) to the Parse Android docs for more info and for ParseObject methods.
 Enjoy!